 If you’re traveling with bagged or frozen breast milk, bring a cooler bag as your carry-on bag and use another bag, such as your purse or a backpack, as your personal item.
 A rolling cooler bag is a convenient and ergonomic option.
 Most airlines consider breast pumps to be medical devices, and they are permitted in your carry-on bag.

 Breastfeeding at the Airport

-If you’re a breastfeeding mom on a road trip and you plan on pumping, a cooler is vital to store milk.
-To keep your milk frozen, “brick” it in gallon-size freezer storage bags.
+If you’re breastfeeding on a road trip and you plan on pumping, a cooler is vital to store milk.
+To keep your milk frozen, “brick it” in gallon-size freezer storage bags.
 Stop to buy ice and add it to your cooler as needed.
 Bring resealable plastic bags to contain the ice and make it easy to swap out ice as needed.

 How to Ship Breast Milk

-If you want to completely avoid any hassle of flying or road tripping with breast milk, you can ship it to your destination.
+If you want to completely avoid flying or road tripping with breast milk, you can ship it to your destination.
 There are a few options for shipping breast milk: